alex82831/gvsocks5/README.md

 socks5Server.enableUsernamePasswordMethod("alex", "123123");
 socks5Server.start();
 ```
-This will initialize a socks5 proxy with username 'alex' and password '123123'
+This will initialize a socks5 proxy and set username to 'alex' and password to '123123'

 **How to start socks5 proxy with chaining to upstream socks5 proxy:**
 ```